 - 2.1.
 Staff must record all concerns in writing as soon as it is practically possible to do so. - 2.2.
 Records should be neutral and factual.
 Where completed manually, all records should be signed and dated, with the name of the signatory clearly printed in writing.
 Records should include: - 2.2.1. the pupil's details: name; date of birth; address and family details; - 2.2.2. date and time of the event / concern / conversation (using the actual words spoken by the child as far as can be remembered / observations of behaviour and appearance without interpretation); - 2.2.3. the action taken and by whom; - 2.2.4. the name and position of the person making the record. - 2.3.
-The School's Initial Record of Disclosure form (Orange form) should be completed and passed on when reporting the matter in accordance with this policy.
-This form is available in The PGS Common Room Handbook (via PGS Online).
 The record can be completed after an initial discussion with the DSL and completed with the DSL where appropriate. - 2.4.
 If the member of staff has access to the School's 'Child Protection Online Management System' (CPOMS) they should record their concern there, marking it for the attention of the DSL with the above information.